ilendl2/one-click-hugo/site/content/ministries/study-prayer.md

       the Bible and share testimonies and inspirational thoughts.
 We also lead the congregation in prayer and hymn singing on the 1st, 3rd and 5th Sundays of the month in preparation for morning service.
-    title: Life in the Spirit Praise and Worship Group
+    title: Life in the Spirit
     image: /img/praise-worship.jpg
     link: /ministries/life-in-the-spirit/
   - details: >-